Sensitivities and capacities

 The currency sensitivities assume that revenues and raw material costs are USD-driven while fixed costs are exposed to local currencies at the locations where we operate.

-The European hub gas sensitivity is based on our gas consumption in Europe linked to hub pricing.
+The European and North American hub gas sensitivities are based on our gas consumption in Europe and North America linked to hub pricing.

 |USD million||USD million||USD|